conference header

 Dr. Jenny Hagen

-Jenny Hagen, DVM, PhD, CF, is a veterinarian, researcher and certified farrier.
-She is in private practice for equine orthopedics, farriery and chiropractic, and is a member of the faculty of Veterinary Medicine, Leipzig University in Germany.
-She is an Associated teacher at the Horseshoeing Schools Verden and Dortmund and an Associated Professor at the Institute of Veterinary Anatomy (head of the research group Equine Biomechanics and Orthopeadics).
-Jenny was the supervisor and clinician at the Horseshoeing School of the Clinic for Horses at Leipzig University.
-Jenny’s role as a veterinarian, an educator, and a farrier give her a unique perspective into the equine hoof care industry.
+Jenny Hagen, DVM, PhD, CF, is a veterinarian, researcher and certified farrier and is in private practice for equine orthopedics, farriery and chiropractic.
+She is a member of the faculty of Veterinary Medicine, Leipzig University in Germany and is an Associated teacher at the Horseshoeing Schools Verden and Dortmund.
+Jenny also teaches as an Associated Professor at the Institute of Veterinary Anatomy (head of the research group Equine Biomechanics and Orthopeadics).
+She was the supervisor and clinician at the Horseshoeing School of the Clinic for Horses at Leipzig University.
+Her role as a veterinarian, an educator, and a farrier give her a unique perspective into the equine hoof care industry.

 Wendy Murdoch